 "I play all day,

 every day.
-Everyday is different," she
+Everyday is different,"

 says of the different work she does.